cvonk/gas-sheets-merge/README.md

 # Merge Google Sheets (Google Apps Script for Sheets)

 Combines the information from two Google Sheets.
-In the example it is used to combine *people* information exported from a LDAP system, to a project assignment list.
+For example, the script can be used to combine *people* information exported from a LDAP system with a project assignment list.

 ## Use